 Abstract

 Fosfomycin’s broad-spectrum activity, including against multi-drug resistance strains, has led to renewed interest in its use in recent years.
-Neonatal sepsis remains a substantial cause of morbidity and mortality at a global level, with evidence that multidrug resistant Gram- negative bacteria (MDRGNB) play an increasing role.
+Neonatal sepsis remains a substantial cause of morbidity and mortality at a global level, with evidence that multidrug resistant bacteria (MDR) play an increasing role.

 The evidence for use of fosfomycin in neonatal subjects is limited.
 We summarise current knowledge of the pharmacokinetics and clinical outcomes for use of fosfomycin in neonatal sepsis and issues specific to neonatal physiology.
-Whilst fosfomycin has a broad range of coverage, we evaluate the extent to which it may be effective against MDRGNB in a neonatal setting, in light of recent evidence suggesting it to be most effective when given in combination with other antibiotics.
-Given the urgency of clinical demand for treatment of MDRGNB sepsis, we outline directions for further work including the need for future clinical trials in this at-risk population.
+Whilst fosfomycin has a broad range of coverage, we evaluate the extent to which it may be effective against MDR in a neonatal setting, in light of recent evidence suggesting it to be most effective when given in combination with other antibiotics.
+Given the urgency of clinical demand for treatment of MDR sepsis, we outline directions for further work including the need for future clinical trials in this at-risk population.

-ragmatic p
+Key points

+Availability of pharmacokinetic data for neonates is limited and does not permit dose adjustment taking into account prematurity <32 weeks corrected gestational age.

+Further data are required to clarify the extent to which fosfomycin provides adequate antimicrobial coverage against the most common causative organisms of neonatal sepsis at a global level.

+Pharmacokinetic trials, allowing stratification for prematurity <32 weeks, as well as postnatal age, are required.

 Introduction